SEATTLE HOUSING MARKET FORECAST

 TIMING

-According to the John L. Scott 6 Phases of the Yearly Housing Cycle, we are transitioning out of the New Year Kickoff Phase and heading straight into the Spring Surge Phase — the busiest time of year for Seattle real estate.
-This shift typically brings:
+According to the John L. Scott 6 Phases of the Yearly Housing Cycle, we’re officially shifting out of the New Year Kickoff Phase and stepping full-throttle into the Spring Surge Phase — the busiest, most competitive stretch of the year in Seattle real estate.

 What This Means: